 Will's practice focuses primarily upon representation (and thoughtful education) of musicians, performing artists, video production companies, music venues, independent film production companies, and other entities in the music, film, and television industries.
 He also engages in all forms of music and film contract negotiations, resolution of licensing issues, obtaining clearances, copyright and trademark registration, and general entertainment and business legal counseling.

-Complimenting his overall experience, Will has also served as Chief Legal Officer for a fifteen thousand employee company, overseeing legal aspects of multi-million dollar transactions, assisting with cyber security policy development and implementation, resolving commercial disputes, and negotiating countless commercial agreements.
+Complimenting his overall experience, Will has also served as Chief Legal Officer for a fifteen thousand employee company, overseeing legal aspects of multi-million dollar acquisitions and other transactions, assisting with cyber security policy development and implementation, resolving commercial disputes, and negotiating countless commercial agreements.
 He continues to provide legal advice to, and representation of, private investment companies and other commercial entities.

 Will earned a Bachelor of Arts in History, cum laude, from the University of South Carolina in 1991 while on a four year baseball scholarship, graduating a member of Phi Beta Kappa.
 Prior to attending law school, Mr. Lewis worked at King World Productions in Los Angeles, California followed by a year of teaching Middle East Politics and World History at Walwourth Barbour American International School in Kfar Shmaryahu, Israel.
 In 1995, Mr. Lewis earned a Juris Doctor from the University of South Carolina School of Law where he was a member of the Order of Wig and Robe.